-Read on to learn why newborns don’t shed tears, when do tears appear while crying, and what might affect tear production in babies.
+Read on as we explain when babies produce tears and the factors that might affect tear production in babies.

 Why Don’t Newborns Shed Tears?

 Tears are produced by a lacrimal gland (tear gland) present at the upper edge of each eye (1).
 At birth, it can produce tears sufficient enough to lubricate the eyes.
-However, the glands are not adequately developed to produce a quantity of tears that can roll down the eyes while crying.
+However, the glands are not adequately developed to produce a quantity of tears that can roll down the eyes while crying when they are overwhelmed, anxious, fearful, or in distress.
 Therefore, you are unlikely to see a newborn shed tears while crying.

 When Does A Baby Begin To Shed Tears?